 Deferred pension: The pension may be deferred until age 70.
-The insured may claim the pension at least one year after meeting the qualifying conditions for the old-age national pension.

-Spousal supplement: If the insured receives a supplement for a spouse under the employees' pension insurance, the spouse will receive a supplement when he or she reaches age 65 and starts to receive the old-age national pension.
+Spousal supplement: If the insured receives a dependent's supplement for a spouse under the EPI, the spouse will receive a supplement when he or she reaches age 65 and receives a pension in his or her own right under the NP program.

+Old-age pension (employees' pension insurance):

-Employees' pension insurance: Age 60 (rising to age 65 by 2025 (men) and 2030 (women); currently age 59 for seamen and miners) with at least 25 years of coverage (including any periods exempt from contribution requirements such as low-income periods).
-There is no requirement to cease employment.
-The pension is reduced if the pension and salary combined exceed a certain limit.
-The reduction is greater for those aged 60 to 64 than for those aged 65 to 69.
+Age 60 (gradually rising to age 65 by 2025 (men) and 2030 (women) or age 59 (seamen and miners) with at least 25 years of contributions (including any periods exempt from contribution requirements such as low-income periods).

+Retirement is not necessary.

+Earnings test: The pension is reduced if the insured continues working beyond age 60 and the combined total of monthly earnings and pension exceeds 280,000 yen (aged 60 to 64) or 470,000 yen (aged 65 to 69).

 Dependent's supplement: Paid for a dependent spouse younger than age 65.
-The supplement ceases when the spouse reaches age 65 and receives a pension in his or her own right under the national pension program.
+The supplement ceases when the spouse reaches age 65 and receives a pension in his or her own right under the NP program.
 Paid for children up to the end of the fiscal year in which they reach age 18 (up to the month they reach age 20 if disabled).

-Disability pension

-National pension program: Must be assessed with a Group I (total disability and requires constant attendance) or a Group II (severely restricted ability to live independently) disability.
+Disability pension (national pension program): Must be assessed with a Group I (total disability and requires constant attendance) or a Group II (severely restricted ability to live independently) disability.
 Must have been insured at the first medical exam and have paid contributions during 66.7% of the period from age 20 to two months before the month of the first medical exam (including any periods exempt from contribution requirements such as low-income periods).
-Alternatively, must have paid continuous contributions for one year from age 20 to two months before the month of the first medical exam (until March 2016).
+Alternatively, must have paid continuous contributions (including any periods exempt from contribution requirements such as low-income periods) for one year before the two-month period before the month of the first medical exam (until March 2026).